 Easter Lily Cactus, Night Blooming Hedgehog

-Echinopsis subdenudata is a small, usually solitary, globular to elongate cactus up to 3.2 inches (8 cm) and up to 12 inches (30 cm) tall.
-The stem is grey-green, almost spineless or with very short, creamy-white or grayish-brown spines.
-The night-blooming flowers are fragrant, white, funnel-shaped and up to 9 inches (22.5 cm) long.
+Echinopsis subdenudata is a small, usually solitary cactus with globular to elongate stem that grows up to 3.2 inches (8 cm) and up to 3.2 inches (8 cm) tall.
+The stem is grey-green, almost spineless, or with very short, creamy-white or grayish-brown spines.
+The night-blooming flowers are fragrant, white, funnel-shaped, and up to 9 inches (22.5 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
 Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.

 Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
 Cut offsets close to the stem, at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
 After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.

 Learn more at How to Grow and Care for Echinopsis.

 - Back to genus Echinopsis